 Make no mistake though, this in-office fluoride treatment is meant for topical use only on the surfaces of the teeth and swallowing excessive amounts can give a person a tummy ache as it is not meant to be ingested.

 Fluoride foam or gel is then placed into small, flexible foam trays and placed over the teeth for 30 seconds.
 Afterwards the patient is directed to spit as much out as possible into a saliva ejector.
 The fluoride helps to strengthen the teeth since the acids from bacteria in dental tartar and plaque will have weakened the surfaces.
 It is best not to eat, drink or rinse for 30 minutes after the fluoride has been applied.

 Is it going to be painful?

-Most people find that cleanings are painless, and find the sensations described above – tickling vibrations, the cooling mist of water, and the feeling of pressure during “scraping” – do not cause discomfort.
-A lot of people even report that they enjoy cleanings and the lovely smooth feel of their teeth afterwards!
-There may be odd zingy sensations at times, but a cleaning should not normally be painful.
+Most people find that cleanings are painless, and find the sensations described above – tickling vibrations, the cooling mist of water, and the feeling of pressure during “scraping” – don’t cause discomfort.
+A lot of people even report that they enjoy cleanings and the lovely smooth feel of their teeth afterwards.
+There may be some zingy sensations at times, but a cleaning shouldn’t normally be painful.